 One of the primary contributing factors for whitehead formation is clogged pores.
 Your skin naturally goes through a regeneration process in which dead skin cells slough off to reveal new skin cells underneath.
 Exfoliation simply helps move the process along and helps prevent dead cells and excess sebum from collecting in your pores.

-When adding an exfoliator to your skincare routine, start with once a week and work your way up to every other day, depending what kind of product you choose.
+When adding an exfoliator to your skincare routine for acne, start with once a week and work your way up to every other day, depending what kind of product you choose.
 Use a gentle exfoliant to avoid irritating your skin and making your breakouts worse.

 Contrary to popular belief, wearing the wrong makeup (or too much makeup) doesn’t cause acne.
 Acne is frequently associated with hormonal changes, though that isn’t to say that piling makeup on top of an active breakout won’t make things worse.